 It’s hard to believe that 2020 is nearly over and a new year of Magic: The Gathering is already on its way.
-During their Zendikar Rising preview stream, Wizards of the Coast teased the release of several 2021 sets, featuring wizards, werewolves, vampires, Vikings, and a much-anticipated D&D crossover.
+During their Zendikar Rising preview stream, the Magic team teased the release of several 2021 sets, featuring Wizards, Werewolves, Vampires, Vikings, and a much-anticipated D&D crossover.

 In case you missed the announcement, we’ve collected all the details for you in one convenient place.
 We’ll be updating this post as we learn more about what 2021 will bring, so you might want to bookmark it for future reference.

-As of September 1, 2020, we now know the names of all four – no, wait, FIVE major expansions coming in 2021.
-We’ll travel to two new worlds, return to one of Magic’s most popular planes, and journey deep into the Forgotten Realms.
+As of March 18, 2021, we now know the names of all four – no, wait, FIVE major expansions coming this year.
+In 2021, we’ll travel to two new worlds, return to one of Magic’s most popular planes, and journey deep into the Forgotten Realms.
 Let’s take a look!

 Strixhaven: School of Mages

-Back-to-school will come early in 2021, as Magic plans to release the set Strixhaven: School of Mages in early spring.
+Back-to-school came early in 2021, as Magic released Strixhaven: School of Mages in April.
 The set takes place at an elite higher learning institution, where five factions are jockeying for power.
-We don’t know much about Strixhaven, including what plane it’s on, but we’ve excited to see each of the five colors’ takes on wizardry.
+Additionally, Magic released a set of five Commander decks aligned with Strixhaven‘s five Colleges, along with a special subset of promo cards called Mystical Archive.

 Adventures in the Forgotten Realms

-In lieu of a Core Set, summer 2021 will feature a crossover that many Magic fans have wanted for decades: an expansion set in Dungeons & Dragons’ Forgotten Realms.
+In lieu of a Core Set, Summer 2021 featured a crossover that many Magic fans have wanted for decades: an expansion set in Dungeons & Dragons’ Forgotten Realms.
 This set could easily serve as an on-ramp to Magic for D&D players, and it might encourage some Magic players to try D&D, too.

 As the weather turns colder and Halloween approaches, our thoughts always seem to return to the gothic horror-inspired world of Innistrad.
-Wizards of the Coast were right there with us, and they’ll be releasing two full Innistrad sets next fall, tentatively named Innistrad: Werewolves and Innistrad: Vampires.
-According to Wizards, the sets will be staggered a few months apart, but both will be legal for play in Standard.
+Wizards of the Coast were right there with us, and they’ll be releasing two full Innistrad sets this fall, both of which will be legal in Standard.

 Time Spiral Remastered

 We’re always looking forward to the next big thing in Magic, but those of us who have been playing for years or even decades always have nostalgia for the game’s past.
-If you’re a longtime player, you’ll want to check out Time Spiral Remastered, coming in Q1 2021.
-Wizards described the set as a fresh take on 2006’s Time Spiral, and it’ll contain some Modern-era cards in pre-Modern borders.
+If you’re a longtime player, you’ll want to check out Time Spiral Remastered.
+The set brings together the greatest hits from the original Time Spiral block, along with some fan-favorite cards in old-school “timeshifted” frames.

 Modern Horizons 2